 Even with clear naming guidelines and a company decision to limit the number of total labels, you may still end up with some that are no longer relevant down the line.
 Set a regular time for somebody to go in, check them out, and determine if there’s any room for clean-up.
 Even better, cleaning up labels is as simple as entirely removing them from all issues, giving you the opportunity to swap them out for another if needed.

-Contact us if you have any questions on labels, or in anything Jira: We are experts in all things Atlassian.
+Contact us if you have any questions on Jira labels, or anything Jira-related.
+We are experts in all things Atlassian.